-Health is a term that has a unique meaning to everyone, but many of us have a general goal to care for our health.
-In this article, we will look at how we can all create and continue healthy habits in daily life, as well as how to support ourselves in the maintenance of these habits - and how these practices can positively impact your mental health
+Health is a term that has a unique meaning to everyone, but many of us have a general goal to care for our health through lifestyle changes.
+In this article, we will look at how we can all create and continue healthy habits in daily life, as well as how to support ourselves in the maintenance of these habits - and how these practices can positively impact your mental health.

 Why Healthy Habits Matter

 When you pursue healthy habits, it can have a positive impact on all areas of your life.
 When we think of health or health-promoting behaviors, we often envision or think of those meant to support our physical health alone.

 However, it is vital to remember that virtually all aspects of well-being are connected.For example, let's say that you have high-stress levels.
 You may think of how this affects you emotionally but shrug it off.
 In reality, it's not something to shrug off; persistent levels of high stress can have serious consequences, including trouble sleeping, high blood pressure and an increased risk for heart disease, early mortality, trouble concentrating or focusing, depression symptoms, such as the loss of interest in activities, and irritability that may impact personal relationships.
 If you work to manage stress, it may help various areas of life or well-being and mitigate some of these concerns or their risk.

 This is only one example of how a habit that seems only to support one piece of your holistic health may support all areas of your health.
 The same is true for getting enough sleep.
 So, what are some habits that you might implement to improve your health, and how can you include them in your life?
 Let's talk about it.